olegantonyan/mpz/README.md

 * win-x86_64 - x86 64-bit build (recommended for most users)
 * win-arm64 - native ARM 64-bit build
-* win32 - legacy version for x86 32-bits systems
+* win-legacy - legacy version for x86 32-bits systems

 win-x86_64 build should also work on ARM64 systems thanks to Windows' emulation layer, but the performance may suffer.
 Use win-arm64 if you have ARM64 Windows PC.